-- The purpose of the paper is to consider the future management arrangements of the Trust Charity in order to further increase its fundraising capability.
-In so doing, the aim is that the charity provides additional support to the Trust's employees and volunteers, while also having the potential to deliver additional discretionary services to provide better care for our service users. - 2.
-This proposal was considered by the Charity Committee at its meeting on 5 July and was endorsed.
+1. This report is presented to the Charity Committee for consideration prior to its submission to the Board of Charity Trustees on 27 July 2023.
+The purpose of the paper, and of its submission to Charity Committee, is to consider the future management arrangements of the Trust Charity in order to further increase its fundraising capability.
+In so doing, the aim is that the charity provides additional support to the Trust's employees and volunteers, while also having the potential to deliver additional discretionary services to provide better care for our service users.